How to Paint a Robin in Detailed Watercolour

 There you go, a little insight into this painting which hopefully you have enjoyed.
 I couldn’t finish these ramblings without adding that back in 2013 I was absolutely thrilled when the full tutorial appeared in Leisure Painter magazine.
 Not only that, but the finished painting was on the front cover!

 This blog is obviously just a quick overview of the whole process.
 I hope it has given you a good insight into how to paint a robin in detailed watercolour.
-Should you be interested in having a go at this project I have it available on my website as a PDF downloadable lesson.
-And, as a thank you for reading all the way through to the end of the blog here’s a coupon code for you to get 50% off the price too.
-Just type in RobinBlog at the checkout.
+Should you be interested in having a go at this project I have it available in my online shop as a PDF downloadable lesson.

 Until the next time, keep them brushes wet.
 Paul